Predestination and Free Will

 In this example, the host took the initiative and sent people out to deliver the invitations

-The invitation must first be extended before you can decide to take it
+The invitation must first be extended before we can decide to take it

-Nobody can come to God unless he reveals himself first
+Nobody can come to God unless God reveals Himself to them first

-Once he reveals himself, it is up to us to receive his Spirit, obey, love him and remain faithful
+Once God reveals Himself to us, it is up to us to receive his Spirit, love Him, obey Him and remain faithful to Him

-God chooses and predestines us according to his foreknowledge
+God chooses us and predestines us according to His foreknowledge

 Home Page Contents Change Language and Version Articles - Index Terminology - overview - summary Become a Christian Bible Studies - Index Keys of the Kindom - Doctrines Help using this site Messages - Index What happens at conversion About this site